awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

   ```

   For a Java code sample, see [Using the AWS SDKs to interact with Amazon OpenSearch Service](configuration-samples.md)\.
 + To make calls to the OpenSearch APIs, you must sign your own requests\.
-For sample code in a variety of languages, see [Signing HTTP requests to Amazon OpenSearch Service](request-signing.md)\.
 The OpenSearch APIs use the following format:

   ```
   domain-id.region.es.amazonaws.com